eperez176/project1/README.md

 - HDFS
 ## Features
 - Retrives historical data from past sport events
-- Analysis of popular sports (soccer)
+- Analysis of popular sports (soccer, basketball, football)
 ## Getting Started
 To clone the repo:
 git clone https://github.com/eperez176/project1.git
 ## Usage
+The use command line to navigate through the options.